Pair Programming for Homework Assignments

 Do my partner and I each need to turn in the assignment?

-Yes, you must both turn in assignments to BlackBoard for record keeping purposes.
+Yes, you must both turn in assignments for record keeping purposes.
 However, you both need to turn in the same project code and will both receive the same evaluation on all the programming projects.

 If there are multiple programming projects for an assignment, can I pair program on just one program?